 The Rhode Island Red is one of the most popular first breeds for egg lovers, and also for meat lovers, as they are a typical dual-purpose bird.
-They will produce around 5 eggs a week, are easy to care for, tend to be friendly, and their meat tastes good, too.
+They will produce around five eggs a week, are easy to care for, tend to be friendly, and their meat tastes good, too.

 3. Leghorn Chicken

 The Leghorn is a good choice for beginners because they are easy to care for and will yield around 250 eggs a year.
 The Leghorn’s eggs are also jumbo-sized.
 They are also popular because they are an attractive chicken breed with white feathers and a substantial red comb on the top of their head.
-However, they can be hard to tame and they are shy so may not make the best pet chicken.
+However, they can be hard to tame and they are shy so they may not make the best pet chicken.